 With the modeling provided by the Mako System, and support from the robotic-arm for placement, there is increased accuracy and reduced dislocation rates versus manual total hip replacement.
 Robotic-arm assisted hip replacement patients often realize higher function and activity scores compared to patients who have had manual hip replacement surgery.

 Tell Me More about Robotic-Arm Assisted Joint Replacement

 Dr. Coray and Dr. Gray perform robotic-arm assisted joint replacement surgeries at CHI Franciscan Health’s St. Clare Hospital in Lakewood.
 To qualify for the surgery you must be a candidate for joint replacement surgery and meet criteria set forth by our surgeons.

 Most joint replacement candidates are referred to our practice through their personal care providers.
 Some people come to us directly.
-To learn is robotic-arm assisted joint replacement surgery is an option for you, please schedule an appointment with Dr. Coray or Dr. Gary.
-Our appointment line 253-582-7257.
+To learn is robotic-arm assisted joint replacement surgery is an option for you, please schedule an appointment with Dr. Coray or Dr. Gray.
+Our appointment line is 253-582-7257.